digi-ron/AU-Falcon-SPUD-Project/Body/DoorLockActuators/DoorLockActuators.md

 - a rebuild kit (usually consists of 3 plastic pieces, a spring, and a small motor)
 - some grease (general purpose is fine)

-> NOTE: if replacing, note that the there is a change in electrical plugs between the AU and other models.
+> if replacing, note that the there is a change in electrical plugs between the AU and other models.
 Adapter cables were available for a time but are hard to come by, so the accepted advice is to ensure you source AU parts
+{: .block-note}

-> NOTE: some photos not available due to working in tight spaces
+> some photos not available due to working in tight spaces {: .block-note}

 Follow the steps below to repair or replace the Door Lock Actuator: